armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 ### Kubernetes Progressive stage

 If you have deployed Kubernetes apps before using Armory Enterprise, this page may look familiar.
-The key difference between a Kubernetes deployment using Armory Enterprise and Armory Enterprise with Project Aurora is in the **How to Deploy** section.
+The key difference between a Kubernetes deployment using Armory Enterprise and Armory Enterprise with the Armory CDaaS Spinnaker Plugin is in the **How to Deploy** section.

 The **How to Deploy** section is where you define your progressive deployment and consists of two parts: